 Example.
-You sell products to Local Company.
-You and your spouse gave Local Company three gourmet gift baskets to thank them for their business.
-They paid \$80 for each gift basket, or \$240 total.
-Three of Local Company's executives took the gift baskets home for their families' use.
+You sell products to a local company.
+You and your spouse gave the local company three gourmet gift baskets to thank them for their business.
+You and your spouse paid \$80 for each gift basket, or \$240 total.
+Three of the local company's executives took the gift baskets home for their families' use.
 You and your spouse have no independent business relationship with any of the executives' other family members.
-They can deduct a total of \$75 (\$25 limit × 3) for the gift baskets.
+You and your spouse can deduct a total of \$75 ($$25 limit \times 3$) for the gift baskets.